karthikj757/Module1/README.md

+## KARTHIK J (212225040176)

-# Conditional Statements in Python: Even or Odd Checker
+# 1. Conditional Statements in Python: Even or Odd Checker

 ## 🎯 Aim
 To write a Python program to check whether the given number is **even** or **odd** using `if...else` statements.